Demna (designer): Early life and education

 Demna studied international economics for four years at Tbilisi State University and later attended the Royal Academy of Fine Arts in Antwerp, where he graduated with a Master's degree in Fashion Design in 2006.
+After graduating, Demna relocated to Paris, where he said that he was just “some Georgian weird guy” with no established connections or network, as he had not participated in fashion events.
+Though he has not returned to Georgia, Demna has stated that "he feels deeply connected to Georgian culture, which he often incorporates into his work".